-- Suspecting the diagnosis in a player with symptoms such as confusion or headache after an apparent head injury (direct or indirect knock to the head) - Referral of the player for medical evaluation - The player must have medical clearance before being allowed to return to a graded training program.
+Suspecting the diagnosis in a player with symptoms such as confusion or headache after an apparent head injury (direct or indirect knock to the head)

+- >> Referral of the player for medical evaluation - The player must have medical clearance by a doctor before being allowed to return to a graded training program. - The player must have a further medical clearance by a doctor before being allowed to return to contact training and matches.

-Players suspected of having a concussion must not be allowed to drive, operate machinery, drink alcohol, take anti-inflammatory medication (including aspirin and Ibuprofen), use strong painkillers or sleeping tablets until they have been medically cleared to do so by a doctor.
+Players suspected of having a concussion must not be allowed to drive, operate machinery, drink alcohol, take anti-inflammatory medication (including aspirin and Ibuprofen), or use strong painkillers or sleeping tablets until they have been medically cleared to do so by a doctor.